vuestorefront/storefront-ui/apps/docs/components/components/combobox.md

 Keyboard users can use `tab` to focus on `input`
 Used an `input` element with `type="text"`, for single-line input.
 Dropdown content should use `role="option"`.

+When Combobox is opened `focus` is trapped within it's dropdown container.

 ## Source code